hetu-script/hetu-script/doc/en_US/SYNTAX.md

 Hetu's grammar close to most modern languages, hence need very little time to get familar with.

-Key point:
+Noticable characteristics:

-- Semicolon is optional.
+- Optional semicolon.
-- Type check and annotation is optional.
+- Optional type annotation and checking (Type is annotated with a colon after the identifier like typescript/kotlin/swift).
-- Type is annotated with a colon after the identifier (like typescript/kotlin/swift).
+- Use [when] instead of [switch]

 ## Script file structure

-Hetu script files has two main structure, controlled by the ParseStyle parameter in eval function of an Interpreter object.
+Hetu script files has two main structure, controlled by the ParseStyle parameter in eval function of the Interpreter.

 - [ParseStyle.library]: the file contains only import statement and declarations(variable, function and class).
 Interpreter will call the function name given by parameter [invokeFunc].
 This is like most app structure in C++, Java and Dart.

 - [ParseStyle.function]: the file is a anonymous function body, contains all kinds of expression and control statement.
 Everything is immediately evaluated.
-This is like the usage of Python.
+This is like the usage of most script languages like Javascript, Python and Lua.

 ## Comments